Younes El Hannach

-Younes Mohamed El Hannach (يونس الحناش; born 4 June 2004) is a French professional footballer who plays as a defender for Qatar Stars League club Al Shamal.
+Younes Mohamed El Hannach (يونس الحناش; born 4 June 2004) is a French professional footballer who plays as a defender for Qatar Stars League club Al Sadd, on loan from Al Shamal.

 Early life

 As a youth player, El Hannach joined the youth academy of Ligue 1 side Paris Saint-Germain.
 He was regarded as one of the club's most important youth players.

 Club career

 In 2023, El Hannach signed for Qatari side Al Shamal.
 On 27 August 2023, he debuted for the club during a 2–2 draw with Al Wakrah.

 International career

 Born in France, El Hannach is of Moroccan descent.
 He has been called up to represent Morocco at youth international level.
 In May 2022, El Hannach was called up to the France squad for the 2022 Mediterranean Games.

 Style of play

 El Hannach mainly operates as a defender.
 He has been described as "good ability to bring the ball around... solid... in duels... very powerful... in the air".